sashetophizika/hyprscratch/README.md

 Terminal applications often all use the title of the terminal emulator.
 Usually the title can be set with the `--title` flag to differentiate them.

 Multiple commands can be bound to a single scratchpad by separating them with `?` (e.g. `hyprscratch title "[rules1] command1 ? [rules2] command2"`).
 Can be useful with the `poly` option to allow different window rules for each client.

-To group multiple scratchpads together, bind them to the same key and use `cover` and `persist` on all of them.

 If there are multiple clients with the same title, the program just grabs the first one it finds.
 This usually results in cycling between them, every time one is shown.